 Alaska was born 2014.
 He was rescued from a hoarding situation as a puppy & will always be a fearful dog of strangers unfortunately.
 He reminded me so much of my Ranger boy(see below), I just couldn’t let him go.
 He’s my beauty king!

 Madee was born in 2014 also.
 She was one that couldn’t be let go.
 She’s a beauty!
 And a sweet cuddler.
 She had a twin sister who was adopted & Madee was the keeper.
 She can be a handful but loves her people!

 Cloe – 11/96 to 02/22/2010 – Cloe is the light of my life; our bond was and is incredible.
 This is my first born.
 Adopted from HART in 1997.
 This is my big baby girl aka Sister.
 She is a 60lb. beagle mix.
 My volunteerism in rescue started right after I Adopted her!

 Ranger – I rescued him from the Richardson Animal Shelter.
 I begged HART to take them into their program and then decided I had to keep him!

 Terry – Went to rainbow bridge 11/15/2008 Terry lives forever in my heart and never forgotten.
 I also rescued her from the Richardson Animal Shelter.
 I tried for almost 2 years to adopt her out.
 Rarely does anyone want to adopt the older dogs, so she stayed here with me.

 Bruiser – My first foster with Operation Kindness; after he lived at the shelter for a year; I just could not send him back.
 A face ONLY a mother can love!

 Coco – Last and final foster failure.
 I rescued her from the Oakcliff Animal Shelter in Dallas.
-We kept her because Patch actually likes her (He does not like any of my dogs).
+We kept her because Patch actually likes her.
+(He didn’t like any of the other dogs.)